Trevor McNevan

-Trevor McNevan is a Canadian singer who is best known as the lead singer, songwriter and rapper of Thousand Foot Krutch, lead singer and songwriter of pop punk side project FM Static along with Steve Augustine (the fourth Thousand Foot Krutch drummer), and rapper and songwriter of hip hop side-project I Am the Storm.
-His first band, Oddball, included Dave Smith (guitar) and Tim Baxter (bass), as well as drummer Neil Sanderson.
-Oddball released the 27-song record Shutterbug, in 1995, featuring half hip-hop and half rock songs.
+Trevor McNevan (born July 17, 1978) is a Canadian singer, songwriter, musician, and rapper.
+Best known as the frontman of Christian rock band Thousand Foot Krutch (TFK), he also leads side projects FM Static (pop-punk, with TFK drummer Steve Augustine) and I Am the Storm (hip hop).

+His first band, Oddball (which morphed into TFK), included Dave Smith (guitar) and Tim Baxter (bass), as well as drummer Neil Sanderson.
+In 1995, in Peterborough, Ontario, he formed Oddball and released the 27-song record Shutterbug, featuring half hip-hop and half rock songs.
-McNevan is the only original member of Thousand Foot Krutch.
-He formed the band in Peterborough, Ontario in 1995, along with original guitarist Dave Smith.

 McNevan also co-produced the Thousand Foot Krutch album Welcome to the Masquerade and FM Static's album My Brain Says Stop, But My Heart Says Go!.

 Thousand Foot Krutch

-McNevan is a founding member of alternative metal band Thousand Foot Krutch and is the only remaining original member, although the current line-up of the band has remained consistent since 2002.
+McNevan is a founding member of Thousand Foot Krutch and is the only remaining original member, although the current line-up of the band has remained consistent since 2002.
 The band has released eight studio albums and two live CD/DVD albums.
 In 2017 the band entered an indefinite hiatus, although they have not officially disbanded.
+They later reunited in 2023.

+In June 2015, Thousand Foot Krutch performed at the Faroe Islands Festival, conducted by Franklin Graham and run by the Billy Graham Evangelistic Association.